Mawira01/alx-zero_day/README.md

-My first commit at alx
+My first commit at alx.